So, how do you feel about China, specifically Beijing?

 Located in the southeast of Beijing, the Temple of Heaven is an imperial complex that served as an essential religious hub with its iconic hall.
 People came together to pray for a prosperous harvest season.
 As soon as they enter the temple, this hall inspires everyone with its three-tiered spiral structure built from wooden and marble adorned with incredible carvings and blue tiles.

-Dating back to the 15th century, the Temple of Heaven embraces two religious temples, an altar, and several portions, all used for religious purposes.
-To fill a long day to explore this place; heck, even a few days is not enough, if I’m honest.
+Dating back to the 15th century, the Temple of Heaven encompasses two religious temples, an altar, and several portions, all used for spiritual purposes.
+Exploring this place would take a long day; even a few days is not enough, if I’m honest.

-Right south of the temple, make time to check the Imperial Vault of Heaven, similar to the main temple with more minor features.
-In addition, visit the cottage where the emperor came to make offerings to gods.
+Right south of the temple, check out the Imperial Vault of Heaven, which is similar to the main temple but with more minor features.
+In addition, visit the cottage where the emperor came to make offerings to the gods.

 Things to do:

-• Hire a guided tour to learn more about the temple’s history, and be sure that you wouldn’t miss out on any important spots.
+- Hire a guided tour to learn more about the temple’s history and ensure you see all the critical spots.

-• Visitors usually combine their tour here to the Hong Kong market, located just across the street, offering many pearls items and products.
+- Visitors usually combine their tour here with a visit to the Hong Kong market, which is just across the street.
+This market offers many pearl items and products.

-• Get a lot of instagrammable photos in every quarter of the site.
+- Get a lot of Instagramable photos every quarter of the site.
 Your social media accounts lack these lovely pics.

 Things not to do:

-• Don’t go there without having an online ticket.
-You most likely went in a van and were unable to make it due to crowds.
+- Don’t go there without having an online ticket.
+You most likely went in a van and could not make it due to crowds.

-• Don’t buy anything without trying a barter.
-In China, it is considered like sports, and everyone is prone to show off their skills.
+- Don’t buy anything without trying bartering.
+In China, bartering is considered a sport, and everyone is prone to showing off their skills.

-Pro tip: After you have completed your tour inside the temple, get out from A1 or A2 exits.
-It will be a 20-30 minute walk to get the subway and remember to go south then east to be on the right track.
+Pro tip: After completing your tour inside the temple, exit the A1 or A2 exits.
+It will be a 20-30 minute walk to the subway, and remember to go south and then east to be on the right track.

 Plan a Trip for a Beautiful Picnic: Beihai Park